Acer Nethercott

 Acer Gary Nethercott (28 November 1977 – 26 January 2013) was a British coxswain, Olympic silver medallist and double Boat Race winner.

 Early life

 Nethercott was born in Newmarket, England.
 Having attended Mark Hall Comprehensive School, Harlow, and The Broxbourne School in Hertfordshire, Acer was admitted to University College, Oxford to study Physics and Philosophy as an undergraduate.
-He subsequently earned a BPhil and then a DPhil degree in philosophy.
+He subsequently earned a MPhil and then a DPhil degree in philosophy.

 The Boat Race

 Nethercott took up rowing at Oxford University as a first year student but quickly switched to coxing when it became evident that his body type was more suited to that than pulling an oar.
 He became a member of both Oxford University Boat Club and Oxford University Women's Boat Club.
 He earned his first Blue when he steered the Oxford women's heavyweight blue boat to victory against Cambridge in 2000.
 The Oxford crew won by 21/4 lengths, and completed the Henley Boat Race course in a time of 6 minutes and 18 seconds.

 Nethercott steered Isis to victory in 2002.
 A year later, he stepped up to the Blue Boat, steering Oxford in the closest Boat Race in recent memory.
 In a thrilling finish Oxford won the 41/4 mile race by just a foot in a time of 18 minutes and 6 seconds.
 The race was also notable for it being the first time in history two sets of brothers competed against each other.
 David Livingston (Oxford) raced against his older brother James, and a last minute call up for Ben Smith (who joined the Cambridge Blue Boat from Goldie hours before the race after the original crew member was injured) meant that he competed against his brother Matthew, the Oxford president.

 In 2004, Nethercott won his seat in the Blue Boat after a tense internal competition with Peter Hackworth, the 2002 winning Blue Boat cox who had taken a year out to study in Italy.
 In a controversial race, in which the two boats clashed blades and the Oxford bowman came off his seat, Oxford lost by 6 lengths in a time of 18 minutes and 17 seconds.

 Nethercott's final Boat Race was in 2005.
 Both universities had extremely strong intakes that year, with Cambridge boasting several world champions and the Oxford crew including Olympic silver medallist Barney Williams.
 Oxford won the contest by 2 lengths in a time of 16 minutes 42 seconds.